Retrograde Alopecia

 • Hair pull test.
 This noninvasive test evaluates active hair shedding by gently pulling hair strands, helping test the fragility of hair and any potential disruptions in the normal hair growth cycle.

 • Hair density measurements.
-A provider may measure hair per square centimeter in order to quantify the severity of your hair loss and track treatment outcomes.
+A provider may measure hair per square centimeter to quantify the severity of your hair loss and track the progress of your treatment.

 • Biopsy.
-Your healthcare provider may take a scalp tissue sample (called a biopsy) to analyze follicular structure and rule out other conditions like scarring alopecia or autoimmune diseases.
+Your healthcare provider may remove a small piece of scalp tissue in a scalp biopsy to analyze follicular structure and rule out other conditions that could cause hair loss, like scarring alopecia or autoimmune diseases.

 Treatment